Blackwall Tunnel and Woolwich Ferry Delays

 There are vehicle restrictions on the ferry.
 The maximum height is 4.7 metres or 15.5 feet and the maximum width is 3.5 metres or 11.5 feet.
 Vehicles displaying Hazchem signs are prohibited.

-UK Traffic Delays is a reliable source of updated travel information, obtained under licence from official data providers.
+UK Traffic Delays is a reliable source of updated UK travel information.
+National Highways data obtained under open licence.
 London travel information is used under license from TfL: Powered by TfL Open Data.

 Our website contains public sector travel information licensed under the: Open Government Licence v3.0.